mlovesexmagic/Movie-Viewer/README.md

 - [x] User can view movie details by tapping on a cell.
 - [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [x] Customize the selection effect of the cell.
+- [ ] Customize the selection effect of the cell.

 The following **optional** features are implemented:

 - [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [x] Customize the navigation bar.
+- [ ] Customize the navigation bar.

 The following **additional** features are implemented:

-- [x] Alternate between table view and collection view.
+- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. A more resourceful API.
+1.
-2. UI Design.
+2.

 ## Video Walkthrough